 A standardised score of 100 represents an average performance for a child of a given age, with the lowest standardised score normally around 70 and the highest around 140.

-Until Kent pupils have taken the tests, it is not possible to predict the threshold for grammar school in a particular year.
-However, it is usually set using a minimum overall score and a minimum score for a single section.
+This means that until pupils have taken the tests and they have been marked, it is not possible to publish the threshold for grammar school in a particular year.
+However, it is usually set using a minimum total score and a minimum score for each test.

-Applications for secondary school will open in early September 2015.
+Applications for secondary school will open in early September 2015 and close on 31 October.

-If your child was not successfully grammar school assessed or did not take the test, the school will turn down your application, and you'll be offered a different school.
-You have the right to appeal to explain why you think grammar school is a suitable option for your child.
+If your child was not tested or was not assessed as suitable for a Kent grammar school, you can still apply for a Kent grammar school but it will turn down your application.
+You will then have the right to appeal to explain why you think grammar school is a suitable option for your child.